Welcome to Our School

 Dr. Aleem Gangjee, Distinguished Professor, Medicinal Chemistry and the Rev. Adrian Van Kaam, C.S.Sp.
 Endowed Chair in Scholarly Excellence is the recipient of five concurrent multi-million dollar NIH-funded research grants resulting in new cancer killing drug discoveries.

-Duquesne operates a full-service community pharmacy, The Center for Pharmacy Services, in Pittsburgh’s low-income Hill District, the first such facility in America operated by a school.
+Duquesne operates a full-service community pharmacy, Duquesne University Pharmacy, in Pittsburgh’s low-income Hill District, the first such facility in America operated by a school of pharmacy.

 The Center for Pharmacy Care, located on Fifth Avenue in Pittsburgh’s Uptown, offers pharmacist-directed wellness and chronic disease management services to local residents and University employees.
 Last year, the Center provided health screenings and follow-up referrals to nearly 9,000 medically uninsured or underinsured individuals across five counties through its Spirit of Health mobile unit.